1854books/VCRM/README.md

 Gandhi, Mohandas K. *સર્વોદય \[Sarvodaya\].* 1908.

 Tagore, Rabindranath.
-"Bharoto Bhagyo Bidhata."
-1911.
+“Bharoto Bhagyo Bidhata.“ 1911.

 Swami Vivekananda.
-"A Study of the Sāṅkhya Philosophy." *The Complete Works of the Swami Vivekananda, Part 2*, Edited by Swami Prajnananda, Mayavati Memorial Edition ed., Prabuddha Bharat Office, 1915, pp. 439-49.
+“A Study of the Sāṅkhya Philosophy.“ *The Complete Works of the Swami Vivekananda, Part 2*, Edited by Swami Prajnananda, Mayavati Memorial Edition ed., Prabuddha Bharat Office, 1915, pp. 439-49.

 \---.
-"What Is Religion?" *The Complete Works of the Swami Vivekananda, Part 1*, Edited by Swami Prajnananda, Mayavati Memorial Edition ed., Prabuddha Bharat Office, 1915, pp. 333-43.
+“What Is Religion?“ *The Complete Works of the Swami Vivekananda, Part 1*, Edited by Swami Prajnananda, Mayavati Memorial Edition ed., Prabuddha Bharat Office, 1915, pp. 333-43.